-On 31 October, as vampires, werewolves and ghouls descend on neighbourhoods, demanding chocolate in exchange for not terrorising the neighbourhood, some Christians have expressed worry.
+On 31 October, as vampires, werewolves and ghouls descend on households, demanding chocolate in exchange for not terrorising the neighbourhood, some Christians have expressed worry.

 From being labelled “the Devil’s Festival” to being decried as an American import of commercial excess, Halloween is sometimes the subject of Christian concern over what the festival means.
 From organising Christinised alternatives such as ‘Harvest parties’ to fully participating, Christians respond to the festival in a wide variety of ways.

 The festival has Christian roots: Halloween is held on the eve of All Saints, or All Hallows Eve.
 This is the result of Pope Gregory IV moving the Feast of All Saints to assuage the fears of Gaelic Christians who had previously taken part Samhain.
 Samhain was a festival that marked the end of Summer and the transition into the coldest part of the year, a scary time that marked very real danger.
 As a piece written by Ian on the Mockingbird blog demonstrates, moving the vigil before All Saints Day to the night that Samhain used to be observed allowed these new Christians to participate in a ritual of facing their fears: